janKekanSan/jankekansan.github.io/pages/sona/la-extras.md

 </details>

-In general, you can put statements in to the context and then refer back to them with [ona]{.tokipona} and [ni]{.tokipona}.
+In general, you can put statements in the context and refer back to them with [ona]{.tokipona} and [ni]{.tokipona}.
 This can help your sentences flow differently, fix your grammar, or just be a fun way to speak!

 <!-- <details><summary>[jan pi pana sona li jo e lipu. lipu li jo e pali. pali lipu li wawa.]{.tokipona}</summary> -->
 <!---->